 Polyharp can send MIDI messages instead of using its internal synthesizer.

-Using MIDI is pretty simple: toggle the MIDI button and you clear the internal synthesizer, and start sending MIDI information instead to whatever is listening for it.
+Using MIDI is pretty simple: toggle the MIDI button and it clears the internal synthesizer, and starts sending MIDI information instead to whatever is listening for it.
 All string frequencies, whatever they resolve to, are turned into the MIDI note it is closest to, so you will lose all microtonal information.

 • Questions?
 Write to PolyHarp "at" jhhl.net, or go to the contact page